randywu763/sam-iot-provision/SAM_IoT_WINC_Upgrader/README.md

 8. Save the changes to the file and exit the text editor

 9. Open a `PowerShell` window > click on `Start` > type `PowerShell` in the Search field > `Open`.
-Navigate to the `SAM_IoT_WINC_Upgrader` subfolder and then execute the following command (the update process should take approximately 15 minutes):
+Navigate to the `SAM_IoT_WINC_Upgrader` subfolder and then execute the following command (once the batch file begins executing, the entire update process should take approximately 15 minutes to complete):
     ```
     .\sam_iot_winc_update
     ```
-    For example:
+    For example, the PowerShell commands could consist of the following:

     <img src=".//media/image_03.png" />

-    Here is an example of the expected output upon successful completion of running the batch file.
+    The below screenshot shows an example of the expected output upon successful completion of running the batch file.
+When the firmware upgrade process has completed, the final output message displayed will be `"verify passed"`.
 If any errors were encountered, confirm that the `CURIOSITY` drive `letter` and COM port `number` of the `Curiosity Virtual COM Port` are all correctly set in the `sam_iot_winc_update.bat` file.

     <img src=".//media/image_04.png" />